AHAAkumbom/equilo_app/README.md

 ## About equilo

 We think equilo will help promote equality in human rights on local and inter-continetal levels the idea behind this app  is grouping social activies and many people and organizatios concerned about human right one platfrom and help cause them to interact and share with each other activites they do on a daily base to fight for equality in rights

+<i>Protoype [AdobeXD](https://www.adobe.com/) and coded on [andriod Studio](https://developer.android.com/studio)</i>

-thanks for your attention
+*thanks for your attention